wasny0ps/Public-Reports/Smart Contract Audits/ChaosChain ERC-8004/README.md

 **Remediation**

-Use assembly to decode directly from the original array without copying:
+Use assembly to decode directly from the original array without copying it.

 ```solidity
 function _decodeFeedbackAuth(bytes memory data) internal pure returns (FeedbackAuth memory auth) {